 FSO units provide on-site storage for oil field installations that have no storage facilities or that require supplemental storage.
 An FSO unit is generally used in combination with a jacked-up fixed production system, floating production systems that do not have sufficient storage facilities or as supplemental storage for fixed platform systems, which generally have some on-board storage capacity.
 An FSO unit is usually of similar design to a conventional tanker, but has specialized loading and off-take systems required by field operators or regulators.
 FSO units are moored to the seabed at a safe distance from a field installation and receive the cargo from the production facility via a dedicated loading system.
 An FSO unit is also equipped with an export system that transfers cargo to shuttle or conventional tankers.
 Depending on the selected mooring arrangement and where they are located, FSO units may or may not have any propulsion systems.
-FSO units are usually conversions of older conventional or shuttle tankers.
-These conversions, which include installation of a loading and off-take system and hull refurbishment, can generally extend the lifespan of a vessel as an FSO unit by up to 20 years over the normal conventional or shuttle tanker lifespan of 25 years.
+Conversions, which include installation of a loading and off-take system and hull refurbishment, can generally extend the lifespan of a vessel as an FSO unit by up to 20 years over the normal conventional or shuttle tanker lifespan of 25 years.

-Teekay Offshore's FSO units are generally placed on long-term, fixed-rate time-charters or bareboat charters as an integrated part of the field development plan, which provides more stable cash flow to Teekay Offshore.
+Teekay Offshore's FSO units are generally placed on long-term, fixed-rate time charters or bareboat charters as an integrated part of the field development plan, which provides more stable cash flow to Teekay Offshore.
 Under a bareboat charter, the customer pays a fixed daily rate for a fixed period of time for the full use of the vessel and is responsible for all crewing, management and navigation of the vessel and related expenses.

-As of December 31, 2014, there were approximately 94 FSO units operating and eight FSO units on order in the world fleet.
-As at December 31, 2014, Teekay Offshore had ownership interests in six FSO units.
-The major markets for FSO units are South East Asia, West Africa, Northern Europe, the Mediterranean and South West Asia/the Middle East.
+As of December 31, 2015, there were approximately 92 FSO units operating and seven FSO units on order in the world fleet.
+As at December 31, 2015, Teekay Offshore had ownership interests in seven FSO units, including one vessel currently undergoing conversion into an FSO unit.
+The major markets for FSO units are Asia, West Africa, Northern Europe, the Mediterranean and the Middle East.
 Our primary competitors in the FSO market are conventional tanker owners, who have access to tankers available for conversion, and oil field services companies and oil field engineering and construction companies who compete in the floating production system market.
 Competition in the FSO market is primarily based on price, expertise in FSO operations, management of FSO conversions and relationships with shipyards, as well as the ability to access vessels for conversion that meet customer specifications.